imagekit-developer/imagekit-go/README.md

 ## URL-generation

 ### 1. Using image path and image hostname or endpoint
-This method allows you to create a URL using the ```path``` where the image exists and the URL endpoint (```urlEndpoint```) you want to use to access the image.
-You can refer to the documentation [here](https://docs.imagekit.io/integration/url-endpoints) to read more about URL endpoints in ImageKit and the section about [image origins](https://docs.imagekit.io/integration/configure-origin) to understand about paths with different kinds of origins.
+This method allows you to create an URL to access a file using the relative file path and the ImageKit URL endpoint (`urlEndpoint`).
+The file can be an image, video or any other static file supported by ImageKit.

 ```
 import (